nataliabueno/nataliabueno.github.io/publications.md

 ## Published

-* Bueno, N. S., Nunes, F., Zucco, Cesar.
-“What You See and What You Get: The Direct and Indirect Political Dividends of Public Policies” (accepted/in production at _British Journal of Political Science_) [PAP](https://osf.io/qxvh2?mode=&revisionId=&view_only=)
+* What You See and What You Get: The Direct and Indirect Political Dividends of Public Policies, with Cesar Zucco and Felipe Nunes, [PAP](https://osf.io/qxvh2?mode=&revisionId=&view_only=) (accepted/in production at _British Journal of Political Science_)

 > Recipient of the 2022 Best Paper by REPAL (Red para el Estudio de la Economía Política de América Latina)